-- This presentation summarizes our assessment of the potential benefits of some of the Broader Regional Market ("BRM") initiatives. - In particular, we estimate the production cost savings that may be achieved by: - ✓ Coordinating flows around Lake Erie through: - Coordinated congestion management between RTOs; and - The "buy-through congestion" initiative for transaction scheduling); and - ✓ Improving the utilization of New York's external interfaces, as well as the interfaces between MISO, PJM and Ontario. - We report production cost savings because it is the most accurate measure of the improvement in economic efficiency. - ✓ In most cases, the short-term consumer savings would be substantially higher (which is based on the price effects of the initiatives).
+- This presentation summarizes our assessment of the potential benefits of some of the Broader Regional Market ("BRM") initiatives. - In particular, we estimate the production cost savings that may be achieved by: - Coordinating flows around Lake Erie through: - Coordinated congestion management between RTOs; and - The "buy-through congestion" initiative for transaction scheduling); and - Improving the utilization of interfaces between MISO, PJM, NYISO, Ontario, and New England. - We report production cost savings because it is the most accurate measure of the improvement in economic efficiency. - In most cases, the short-term consumer savings would be substantially higher (which is based on the price effects of the initiatives).